tnmendes/watt/README.md

 - [x] Implement Haptic Touch.
 - [x] Add support to all Tapo devices.
 - [x] Calculate the energy cost for smart switches (HS200, HS210 and HS220) based on Runtime + default/set value consumed energy.
+- [x] Show chart gathering all devices and the total cost.
+- [ ] Export the data to Excel (CSV)
+- [ ] Force reboot, turn Off device then On after 30 seconds turn on again (Helpful for devices like wifi routers connected to the smart plug)
+- [ ] Set Goals to save energy
+- [ ] Make a personalized schedule that  will tell you how much money you will save by turning off your device x hours
+- [ ] Add new voice command to change bulb temperature color
+- [ ] Add Party Mode using the Smart Bulbs (change color and brightness)
+- [ ] Allow app to work in the background

+# Roadmap Server/Web
+(The server still hasn't started the implementation much because of my lack of time, and lack of knowledge of server side-development)

 - [ ] Send a weekly email with consumption reports and charts.
-- [ ] Export the data to Excel (CSV)
-- [ ] Show chart gathering all devices and the total cost.
 - [ ] Record the energy consumption hour by hour
 - [ ] Show energy consumption by day, bill.
 - [ ] The option to define peak and off-peak times and electricity prices.
-- [ ] Force reboot, turn Off device then On after 30 seconds turn on again (Helpful for devices like wifi routers connected to the smart plug)
 - [ ] Make smart action (like if consumption is lower then specific value turn off(stand-by), or using GPS and when arriving home turn on the light, even use the weather forecast to make action, define amount time before sunset/sunrise action)
-- [ ] Make a personalized schedule that  will tell you how much money you will save by turning off your device x hours
-- [ ] Set Goals to save energy
-- [ ] Add new voice command to change bulb temperature color
-- [ ] Add Party Mode using the Smart Bulbs (change color and brigtness)
 - [ ] Add Artificial Intelligence (IA) to detect and send you push notification when some consumption is not right like: leave the refrigerator door open, washer is done.
 - [ ] If you have multiple devices connected to single HS110 use artificial intelligence to detect which devices are turned on and off and how much each one of them is spending.
+- [ ] Monitor the voltage and if it is out of normal values send a warning or/and turn off the device
 - [ ] Make web version